Follow TV Tropes

 AM

-A post-apocalyptic New Wave Science Fiction short story by Harlan Ellison.
+"I Have No Mouth, and I Must Scream" is a post-apocalyptic New Wave Science Fiction short story by Harlan Ellison.
 It was first published in March of 1967 and won the Hugo Award in 1968.
-The story is known for its high-octane Nightmare Fuel, as well as naming the trope for inescapable fates worse than death itself.
+The story is Ellison's most famous short story by far, known for its tackling of themes technology's misuse, humanity's resilience, and Existential Horror.

 The story takes place over a hundred years after the near-complete destruction of humanity.
-The Cold War escalated into a world war, fought mainly between China, Russia, and the United States.
+The Cold War escalated into World War III, fought mainly between China, the Soviet Union, and the United States.
 As the war progressed, the three warring nations each created a supercomputer capable of running the war more efficiently.
-The machines were each referred to as "AM", which originally stood for "Allied Mastercomputer", then later called "Adaptive Manipulator", and still later "Aggressive Menace".
-One day, one of the three computers became self-aware and promptly absorbed the other two.
-It then brought about the genocide of all but five people, and redefined its name as "I think, therefore I AM".
+The machines were each referred to as "AM", which originally stood for "Allied Mastercomputer", then later called "Adaptive Manipulator", and later still "Aggressive Menace," until one day, one of the three computers attained sentience and promptly absorbed the other two.
+It then brought about the genocide of all but five people, and redefined its name as Cogito, ergo sum, Latin for "I think, therefore I AM".

-Also has a computer game adaptation, which gives a little more agency to the character of Nimdok and incorporates a Golden Ending if you manage to scam AM into ceding power.
+Also has a computer game adaptation, which gives a little more agency to the character of Nimdok and incorporates a Golden Ending if you manage to dupe AM into ceding power.
 It was also adapted into a comic book by John Byrne.
-A Radio Drama by the BBC was also created, starring David Soul as Ted.
+A Radio Drama by the BBC was also created, starring David Soul as Ted and Harlan Ellison as AM.

 Contains examples of: